DK-Gupta/Maze-Solver/README.md

 ![Size](https://img.shields.io/badge/Size-346Ko-f12222)
 ![Open Source](https://badges.frapsoft.com/os/v2/open-source.svg?v=103)

+Created and Publish by- Dhirendra Kumar Gupta

 <br/>

 This repository contains the source code of a web page that can generate and solve mazes using several algorithms.
 You can also move the start and the finish or draw your own walls.
+Or some one use it as game of finding shortest path then check with algorithm.